 On newer versions of macOS, the quick action of image conversion is included in Finder by default.
 However, if you need to set up a more advanced workflow, refer to Automator.

 How to edit image metadata quickly

-A lot of photographers or creators love the JPG format because it’s easy to add lots of metadata to it, such as copyright, artist’s name, GPS coordinates, camera settings, and more.
+Many photographers and creators love the JPG format because it’s easy to add lots of metadata to it, such as copyright, artist’s name, GPS coordinates, camera settings, and more.
 If that’s the only reason for you to convert a HEIC file to JPG, you should know that HEIC supports all the same metadata fields, you just need a good app to edit them.

 MetaImage is the most efficient way to fix image metadata on Mac.
 Unlike Photos, it doesn’t rely on one-by-one edits, but builds automatic workflows instead to process any number of images at the same time, regardless of whether you’re adding EXIF, IPTC, or XMP tags.
 Overall, the app supports over 5,000 tags and 90 file formats, and even has an extension that works within Photos as well.

 As you can see, there are lots of options for how to open HEIC file on Mac and convert HEIC to JPG.
-You can use Photos, you can use Preview, or you can build quick workflows in Automator.
+You can use the simplest tool — Permute converter.
+You can go with native tools such as Photos and Preview, or you can build quick workflows in Automator.
 If you need to compress resulting JPGs, there’s no better way to do so than Squash, while MetaImage would cover all your metadata needs.

-Best of all, Squash and MetaImage are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 190 most useful Mac apps out there, from playing any video files (Elmedia Player) to combining your frequently used Mac features in a single click (One Switch).
+Best of all, Permute, Gemini, Squash, and MetaImage are available to you absolutely free for seven days through the trial of Setapp, a productivity assistant with more than 200 most useful Mac apps out there, from playing any video files (Elmedia Player) to combining your frequently used Mac features in a single click (One Switch).
 Try them all today at no cost and you’d be surprised how much easier your Mac tasks can be.